 While staying in Koh Lanta after our great experience with the elephants near Kanchanaburi and plotting our next destinations, I had only one wish: to escape the heat without going back to Europe.
 The temperature in Thailand hit 34C at the end of March, some days it went up to 39C, which means a state very close to delirium tremens for me.

 Luckily, thanks to his strong resistance to the heat, Gianni was able to research countries in Southeast Asia with bearable temperatures.
 We dug into the activities we could do there, and our plan for the next stops was pretty much clear: Philippines, Borneo and Bali.
 And that’s how we discovered Kota Kinabalu, or KK, if you want.

-If the Philippines was the country whose people and stories amazed us (check our Sunday Stories series), Borneo turned out to be a great destination for wildlife and ecotourism in general.
+If the Philippines was the country whose people and stories amazed us, Borneo turned out to be a great destination for wildlife and ecotourism in general.

 We chose Kota Kinabalu because we found out that it’s one of the best places to see wild orangutans, and our trip to Sabah only proved we had made a good decision.

 So if you’re on the same mission to explore the wildlife in Borneo and stop in Kota Kinabalu, the main hub for your eco adventures, here are some suggestions on what to do, where to stay, where to eat and how much you’ll pay for it all.